mrtnlhmnn/archunit-dependency-problem/README.md

 ArchUnit, problem with missing dependencies

 ## What is this?
-Description for a potential issue in ArchUnit with layeredArchitecture
+Description for a potential issue in ArchUnit with detecting and reporting unwanted dependencies between packages.

 ## Dependencies
 We have a Spring Boot application with different packages - quite similar to a standard Onion architecture.